ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpn.md

 #### Profile Groups

 There have been a range of VPN Profiles created, which have various levels of encryption settings.
 Details of these can be seen in the following table.
-If you need any advise on these, please get in touch with our support team.
+If you need any advise on which VPN profiles to use, please get in touch with our support team.

 | Profile Name        | IKE Version | Phase 1 - Encryption | Phase 1 - Integrity | Phase 1 - DH Group | Phase 1 - PRF | Phase 1 - SA Lifetime | Phase 2 - Encryption | Phase 2 - Integrity | Phase 2 - SA Lifetime | Phase 2 - PFS |
 |---------------------|-------------|----------------------|---------------------|--------------------|---------------|-----------------------|----------------------|---------------------|-----------------------|---------------|